anmalkov/minerkeeper/help.md

 Option | Description
 -------|------------
-miner | The name of the miner that you want to monitor<br />Possible values:<br/>"ewbf" - to monitor Ewbf ZCash (ZEC) cuda miner pathToMiner | The path to miner's \*.bat file.<br />For example: "D:\\\Coins\\\Ewbf\\\start.bat" apiUrl | The ULR to miner API host, if blank then MinerKeeper will use the default URL address for selected miner (e.g. '127.0.0.1:42000' for Ewbf ZCash (ZEC) cuda miner) durationOfDataCollectionForAlertsInMinutes | The duration that will be used to collect the data of the miner for getting the average values for alerts
+miner | The name of the miner that you want to monitor<br />Possible values:<br/>"ewbf" - to monitor Ewbf ZCash (ZEC) cuda miner<br/>"claymore" - to monitor Claymore's Dual Ethereum+Decred AMD+NVIDIA GPU Miner pathToMiner | The path to miner's \*.bat file.<br />For example: "D:\\\Coins\\\Ewbf\\\start.bat" apiUrl | The ULR to miner API host, if blank then MinerKeeper will use the default URL address for selected miner (e.g. '127.0.0.1:42000' for Ewbf ZCash (ZEC) cuda miner) durationOfDataCollectionForAlertsInMinutes | The duration that will be used to collect the data of the miner for getting the average values for alerts